 - a degree in computer science, electrical engineering, information assurance or cybersecurity;

+In terms of showing employers you have what it takes to become an incident responder, it helps to have proven professional training and experience that align as closely as possible to the employer's needs.
 Having a perfect background is the best-possible scenario.
-However, you may be able to adapt your current role to optimally prepare for a career change.
-For example, if you are a network administrator and wish to demonstrate understanding of network intrusion detection system (IDS) tools, one effective way to do that is to look for opportunities in your current job to gain experience in that area.
-If that's not possible, you'll need to look for some other way to demonstrate competence.
-Maybe you could spend some spare time authoring community rules for Snort as a way to demonstrate: A, that you understand how IDS works; B, that you are sufficiently competent in it to accomplish what the employer may need you to do; and, C, that you have experience with it roughly equivalent to (or more in depth than) having used it on the job.
+You may also be able to adapt your current role to prepare for a career change.
+For example, if you are a network administrator and want to demonstrate understanding of network IDS tools, look for opportunities in your current job to gain experience in that area.
+If that's not possible, look for other ways to demonstrate competence.
+Maybe spend some spare time authoring community rules for Snort as a way to demonstrate that you understand how IDSes work; that you are sufficiently competent in them to accomplish what the employer may need you to do; and that you have experience with them roughly equivalent to -- or more in depth than -- having used them on the job.

 Incident responder certifications